$30K worth of Pokemon, Magic cards stolen from Spokane Valley comic book store

 About $30,000 worth of merchandise was stolen Thursday morning from a Spokane Valley comic book store.

-Craig Barnett, owner of the Comic Book Shop on the corner of East Sprague Avenue and South Bowdish Road, said two rocks were thrown through the storefront’s window to gain access.
+Craig Barnett, owner of the Comic Book Shop on the corner of East Sprague Avenue and South Bowdish Road, said two rocks were thrown through the storefront’s window.
 The thief or thieves, which have not been identified, then stole Pokemon and Magic: The Gathering cards from two display cases and another 18 boxes of Pokemon cards from behind the counter.
-He said each box of cards is about $150.
+Barnett said each box of cards is worth about $150.

 “Pokemon has exploded over the last couple of years,” said Kyle Raugust, a store employee.
 “COVID has caused it to skyrocket in price for all of the older stuff and for a lot of the newer stuff, too, and it’s the most popular IP (intellectual property) in the world right now.”